aalto-ics-kepaco/onto-chem-compounds/README.md

 **Data preparation**
 ------------------------
 The ontology data are downloaded from [ChEBI](http://www.ebi.ac.uk/chebi/aboutChebiForward.do).
 We have the fingerprints for all the compounds in PubChem.
-We use 1141 compounds from the [metlin ontology](metlin_onto/) for which we already have the outputs (DAGs).
+We use 1141 compounds from the [metlin ontology](metlin_onto/) (ask author for complete directory) for which we already have the outputs (DAGs).

 To get the input fingerprint vectors, several mappings are needed: first PubChem substance Id is retrieved for each CHEBI Id from the meta-info file, [CHEBI_complete.sdf](http://www.ebi.ac.uk/chebi/downloadsForward.do).
 For the compound with id “ 4194” I couldn't find links to Pubchem substance Id, neither from the meta-info file nor from the CHEBI database, therefore I use 1140 compounds for the classification task.